 We consider an accounting judgment, estimate or assumption to be critical when (1) the estimate or assumption is complex in nature or requires a high degree of judgment and (2) the use of different judgments, estimates and assumptions could have a material impact on the consolidated financial statements.
-Our significant accounting policies are described in Note 2 to our audited consolidated financial statements included in this Annual Report on Form 10-K. We have the critical accounting policies and estimates which are described below.
+Our significant accounting policies are described in Note 2 to our audited consolidated financial statements included in this prospectus.
+We have the critical accounting policies and estimates which are described below.